Best Solar Panel Kits

 Are Grid-Connected Kits Legal?

 Basically, it depends on your area.
-We’ve discussed this a bit in other articles (check out Plug In Solar Panels: Will There Ever be a Tipping Point? to get down and dirty), but for the safety of everyone connected to the electricity grid, there are quite a few requirements for grid-connected solar to be legal.
+We’ve discussed this a bit in other articles, but for the safety of everyone connected to the electricity grid, there are quite a few requirements for grid-connected solar to be legal.

 To ensure the safety of the system, most utilities and building departments adhere to the National Electric Code and the International Building Code (NEC and IBC, respectively), which set up standards for all manner of details: the depth of the lag screws into your roofing beams, how much space between your panels and the edge of your roof, how many wires and what size can be placed inside electrical conduit running across your roof – that sort of thing.